Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Northwestern Stats and Trends

-- The Wildcats have yet to cover the spread this season when underdogs by 12 points or more.
+- The Wildcats have been underdogs by 12 points or more one time this season and have not covered the spread once.

-- Northwestern's games this season have gone over the point total four times in eight opportunities (50%).
+- Northwestern's games this season have eclipsed the over/under four times in eight opportunities (50%).

 - Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 16.1 points.

-- In games that Northwestern piles up more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern churns out more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Wildcats have turned the ball over 12 times, eight fewer times than the Hawkeyes have forced turnovers (20).